chapter-three/AppleNewsAPI/README.md

 # AppleNews PushAPI class

-The Push API is a PHP class that allows you to publish articles.
+The PushAPI is a PHP class that allows you to publish articles.
 You can also retrieve and delete articles you’ve already published, and get basic information about your channel and sections.

 ## Installation

-To install PushAPI Class, simply:
+To install PushAPI library, simply:

 ```shell
 git clone git@github.com:chapter-three/ApppleNews.git